Didi779/Simple-Machine-Language-Program/README.md

-# Simple-Machine-Language-Program
+# Simple-Machine-Learning-Program
-A machine language example program using java
+A machine learning example program using java